AI4Finance-Foundation/FinRL_Market_Simulator/README.md

 We also provide several wrappers to accept conanoical discret or continuous actions.

-We consider the following factors in out simulator:
+We consider the following factors in our simulator:

 1).
 Temporary market impact;